| | | | | |

 RTX 5090 / 5080 / 4090 (Tier 1)

 Crystal Super 50 PPD at 90Hz, locked.
-Recent May 2026 benchmarks confirm a Crystal Super on an RTX 5080 can hold a stable 90 FPS even on the Nordschleife in heavy rain – provided eye-tracked DFR is enabled through Pimax Play’s Quad Views (the one case where you turn Quad Views on).
-MSAA High, Shadows High, all the in-game settings above pushed to their high-quality variants.
-The Crystal Super at 50 PPD is the visual benchmark – if you’ve got the hardware, this is what AMS2 was waiting for.
+With no foveation to lean on you’re doing this on raw GPU grunt, and on a 5090 / 5080 you’ve got it – the Crystal Super holds a stable 90 FPS at 50 PPD even on the Nordschleife in heavy rain with MSAA High, Shadows High, and the in-game settings above pushed to their high-quality variants.
+The Crystal Super at 50 PPD is the visual benchmark.
+If you’ve got the hardware, this is what AMS2 was waiting for – and notice the eye tracking sits idle, because AMS2 can’t use it (more on that below).

 RTX 4080 / 4070 Ti (Tier 2)

 Crystal Light at 90Hz, Pixel Density 1.0, MSAA 4x.
 To hold 90Hz lock on a full grid in wet conditions you need to turn off cockpit mirrors (virtual mirror only) and disable any optional Enhanced Effects.
-AMS2’s native FFR doing the foveation work means you’re not paying the Quad Views cost on top.
-Crystal Super on a 4080 is feasible but it’s pushing the GPU into the dirt the first time you hit Nordschleife in the rain – Crystal Light is the sweeter recipe at this tier.
+With no foveation safety net on AMS2, the Crystal Light’s lower 35 PPD is doing you a favour at this tier – there’s simply less to render than the Super.
+Crystal Super on a 4080 is feasible but it’s pushing the GPU into the dirt the first time you hit Nordschleife in the rain – Crystal Light is the sweeter recipe here.

 RTX 4070 / 4060 Ti (Tier 3)